Sheriff: Rural Dixon resident shoots 3 deputies after barricading himself in home at Lost Lake

 DIXON – A rural Dixon resident armed with two handguns shot three members of the Ogle County Sheriff’s Office Emergency Response Team on Wednesday afternoon after police were called to his home by a family member, Ogle County Sheriff Brian VanVickle said.

 Police were called at 8:39 a.m.
-Wednesday to 402 Wild Rice Lane, in Lost Lake, a rural subdivision east of Dixon.
+Wednesday to 400 block of Wild Rice Lane in Lost Lake, a rural subdivision east of Dixon.
 The family member who called police warned them that it could be a “suicide-by-cop” situation, VanVickle said.
 The individual had threatened suicide and homicide, VanVickle told Shaw Local.

 After a three-hour standoff, three deputies as well as the home’s resident were shot when exchanging gunfire.
 One deputy and the shooter were undergoing surgery as of late Wednesday evening; two other deputies had been treated at KSB Hospital in Dixon and released.